 And here it is, with a button on top to add to the cuteness factor!

-Here are some more ideas to inspire you with the possibilities.
+Here are some more back to school teacher gift jars to inspire you with the possibilities.

 The best part of all this?
 Since we homeschool I can just give these to myself!
 I see a lot of cookies in my future!